Gaslighting VS Lying: 7 Differences You Should Understand

 #7.
 Lying can be beneficial, but not gaslighting

-I can’t believe I’m making a case for why people lie, considering I’m someone who finds lying, dishonesty, and deception absolutely abhorrent.
-If we can put aside our feelings and look at this objectively, we might agree with those who suggest that fibbing can be beneficial.
+I can’t believe I’m making a case for why people lie, considering I find lying, dishonesty, and deception absolutely abhorrent.
+However, if we can put aside our feelings and look at this objectively, we might agree with those who suggest that lying can be beneficial.

 How is this even possible when people often lie to protect themselves from the consequences of their actions and for personal gain?
 They also hurt others in the process.

-Truthfully speaking (here’s the contradiction), lying can benefit people other than the liar themselves.
-In explaining the Reasons for Lying, Dr. Ekman says, by lying, people can protect a loved one from harm, avoid emotionally devastating others, protect their privacy, and avoid public shame.
+Truthfully speaking (here’s the contradiction), lying can benefit people other than the liar.
+In explaining the Reasons for Lying, Dr. Ekman says that by lying, people can protect a loved one from harm, avoid emotionally devastating others, protect their privacy, and avoid public shame.

 There is no benefit in gaslighting someone.
 The manipulation tactic is used to target the victim for malicious reasons and has harmful physical and psychological consequences.